-She was waddling.
 At first, I thought it was a joke.
 But then she couldn’t go down the stairs, and I was laughing too hard to help.
 When I realized she was serious, I helped her down the staircase.
-I was still laughing all the way to Nyota Bar, and now she was angry because not only couldn’t she walk, but she also couldn’t laugh.
+I was still laughing all the way to Nyota Bar, and now she was angry because not only couldn’t she walk, but she also couldn’t laugh with me, at herself.

 Even after I wrote about not trusting the staff at Lake Victoria Serena about the quantity of seafood, I mistakenly told Capt.
 Jack Sparrow to wow us with dinner.
 It’s the quantity that often worries me; the quality and service are always top-notch.
 But I’m a poor feeder and I need space for rum after a heavy meal.
-I would also not want to waddle, like my date, in a long flowing strapless red dress, would be after this particular one.
+I would also not want to waddle, like my date, in her gorgeous long flowing strapless red dress, would be after this particular meal.

 Capt.
 Jack Sparrow brought us soup, and quickly exited.
 We should have known he was fleeing, because by the time he came back with prawns for her and fish for me, we were already 85% full.